-“In Greece, bright sunlight bathes the landscape, creating beautiful contrasts,” George Politis.
+“In Greece, bright sunlight bathes the landscape, creating beautiful contrasts,” says GEORGE POLITIS.
 “To add interest to my watercolor paintings of traditional white buildings and old churches, I sometimes add elements of collage.
 I’ve experimented with various types of paper — oriental handmade papers, tissue paper, newspaper, and others — and all have worked.

 “I collage some areas to create an uneven surface.
 When the collaged areas are dry, I paint over them with watercolors (almost drybrush touches, very little water).
 Thus, I take advantage of the uneven surface of the paper and I am able to gradually build on texture.